This handout tells you how to prepare for placement of an Aspira Drainage Catheter. This procedure is done in the Interventional Radiology Department.

 Pus-like drainage or bleeding

-Temperature (by mouth) greater than 100.4°F for 2 readings taken four hours apart
+Fever over 100.4°F for 2 readings taken by mouth, four hours apart